Could KYC technology finally clean up the ‘dirty money capital of the world’? IDnow investigates.

 In a bid to prevent financial crime, regulations and AML programs are regularly updated to reflect new techniques and changes in criminal behavior.
 However, AML and KYC compliance is not just a legal obligation.
 Adhering to regulations helps protect banks and fintechs, and their customers from harm.
 It can even enhance the reputation and trustworthiness of an organization.

-AML and KYC obligations for a financial institution or fintech in the UK
+AML and KYC requirements for a financial institution or fintech in the UK.

 AML is enacted in UK law through several legal acts, principally: